 Once a higher risk of default is detected for a credit exposure, it is placed under intensified management.
-This centres around close communication with the client, identification of the source of higher credit default risk and close monitoring of the client's business activities.
+This centres around close communication with the client, identification of the source of higher credit default risk and close monitoring of business activities.
 Decisions on measures to reduce the credit default risk for individual credit exposures are taken by the authorised decision-making bodies for the credit exposures in question.
 In addition, specialised recovery officers may be called in to support the intensified management of the credit exposure.
+One of the first steps in managing the exposure is to determine the economic and financial situation of the client, as this is the most important basis for decisions on whether or not the exposure can be restructured.
+The aim is to take such decisions at an early stage, while the chances of stabilisation are high and before the exposure enters an advanced phase of payment delay.